-“How do I know your answers aren’t lies?"
-Zucca spat out.
+“How will I know your answers aren’t lies?”

 “You can trust me.”

-Zucca was busy inspecting the red's features carefully.
-The Terin then froze, eyes wide upon noticing the creature's vibrant hair, those eyes, and those same rounded ears.
-The Terin was deep in thought and spoke in a quiet voice.
-“Same... but different.”
-Dirty digits scratched at the wood of the rake, nails brown with soil, there were bits of it on the clothes too.
-The dark-skinned creature then glanced over at a pale Lupin, the Terin put a hand to the Verido’s face.
-"Umph-" Zucca said, pulling away, "your friend had another accident, before this one I mean.”
+Those eyes, and those same rounded ears, the Terin thought, then spoke aloud in a quiet voice, “similar, but different.”
+Dirty digits scratched at the wood of the rake, nail beds brown with soil, there were bits of it stuck on the clothes too.
+The farmer then glanced over at the sick Lupen, laying a hand on the side of the Verido’s face, then brieftly put two fingers to the side of Lupen’s throat, grabbed the chin to see the tongue, and then lifted an eyelid to see the eyes.
+“Umph, your friend had another accident, before this one I mean.”

-“Well, that explains it.
-No Verido in their right mind would choose to leave an Ilk... and before that?”
+“Well, that explains a lot.
+No Verido in their right mind would choose to leave an Ilk.
+And before that?”

-Eka shrugged.
-"I wasn’t there before that, but now that I think of it, my friend is very... accident prone.
-Not a lot of world experience, if you know what I mean."
+“I wasn’t there before that, but now that I think of it, my friend is very accident prone.
+Not a lot of world experience, if you know what I mean…”

-Zucca took a deep breath.
-“You can stay, but you can’t wander around my grounds without me saying so, and you can’t touch ANYTHING unless given to you.
+The Terin took a deep breath.
+“You can stay until your friend’s condition improves, but you can’t wander around my grounds without me saying so, and you can’t touch anything unless given to you.
 Is that clear?”

-Eka nodded in thanks, Lupin breathed out a thank you as well.
-The injured Verido was sweating profusely, eyelids appeared heavy, drawn down by tiny invisible hands.
+Eka nodded in thanks.
+Lupen breathed out a weak, but heartfelt thank you.
+The Verido was sweating profusely, eyelids heavy, drawn down by many tiny invisible hands.

-Zucca promised to bring some over later.
-"Don’t.
-Touch.
-Anything.”
-After this, the grouch returned to the house atop the hill.
+The Terin promised to bring some fresh sprigs over later, returning to the house atop the hill.

-Eka raised their tent, helped Lupin inside and sat down to watch the orange dogs walking the fields: they looked at every single crop, their antennae prodding them gently, as if they were asking them of their health.
-The oasis was divided into many parts, the front consisted of fresh produce, like karrots and bams.
-Fields of teaweet and other grains sat in between the vegetables and the small cabin atop the hill.
-Eka could see a space contoured by tall hedges behind that, making it impossible to see what was inside.
-Zucca was a busy fellow, there was even a large building being constructed all the way on the northern edge of the field.
+Eka raised their tent, helped Lupen inside and sat down to watch the orange dogs walking through the fields.
+They looked at every single crop, their antennae prodding them gently, as if they were asking them about their health.
+The oasis was divided into many parts.
+The front had fresh produce, like karonins45 and babams, teaweet and other grains sat in between the vegetables and the small house atop the hill.
+Eka could see a space contoured by tall hedges behind that, but the green fence made it impossible to see what was inside.

-Eka wandered out.
-"You can call me Eka, and that trumpet-eared invalid in there is Lew-pee-lew.”
+“Hello Zucca!”
+Eka wandered out, “you can call me Eka, and that trumpet-eared invalid in there is Lupen.”

-“Oh your hound Waldek told me.
-Well, through Hush because I don’t speak leafhound — not well anyway, I always mix up the subtleties in the yaps.
+“Oh, your leafhound Waldek told Hush and Hush told me because I don’t speak leafhound, not well anyway.
+I always mix up the subtleties in the yaps.
 Don’t get me started on the yips!
-It’s a very tonal language you see, not easy to master, and there's so many dialects."
+It’s a very tonal language, not easy to master, and there are so many dialects!”

 “It hasn’t got one, places without names remain strangely unseen.”